Disk and Quota

 Delete old or large messages from your mailbox to recover disk space.
 The Email Disk Usage interface (cPanel >> Home >> Email >> Email Disk Usage) will appear.

-Use this feature to allow or suspend a user's ability to log in, receive mail, or send mail.
-You can also hold outgoing mail.
+Use this feature to allow or suspend a user's ability to log in, receive mail, or send remote mail.

 To allow or suspend specific abilities for a user, perform the following steps: